MISP/misp-book/connectors/README.md

 # External Connectors

-Below you will find various tweaks and tips when integrating 3rd party connectors.
+The <b> MISP to Microsoft Graph Security Script </b> enables you to connect your custom threat indicators or Indicators of Comprosmise (IoCs) and make these available in the following Microsoft products.

-## Microsoft Azure Sentinel
+## Azure Sentinel

 [Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/)